Xavier Tillman Player Props: Grizzlies vs. Mavericks

-Xavier Tillman and his Memphis Grizzlies teammates hit the court versus the Dallas Mavericks on Monday at 7:30 PM ET.
+Xavier Tillman and his Memphis Grizzlies teammates take on the Dallas Mavericks on Monday at 8:00 PM ET.

-With prop bets available for Tillman, let's examine some stats and trends to help you find good wagers.
+In this article, we break down Tillman's available prop bets, providing stats to help you figure out the best wagers to make.

 Xavier Tillman Prop Bets vs. the Mavericks